Click here to download pdf.

 Along with this, schedule reliability is at its worst ever level as seen in the graph below.
-This is due to a number of reasons including trans-shipment, port congestion and blank sailings (cancellations or skipping of schedule port stops).
+This is due to a number of reasons including transhipment, port congestion and blank sailings (cancellations or skipping of schedule port stops).

 • Schedule reliability is the measure of a shipping lines ability to deliver within specified dates (DIFOT).

-Five factors driving prices higher:
+Six factors driving prices higher: